The Law Offices of

 Attorney French has devoted her practice to defending adults and juveniles who are under investigation for, have been charged with, or convicted of, criminal or drunk driving offenses.
 She handles cases across southeastern and northeastern Wisconsin, most frequently covering Brookfield, Milwaukee, Waukesha, Racine, Kenosha, Jefferson, West Bend, Fond du Lac, Ozaukee, Washington, and Dodge counties.

-Home | Attorney Profile | Drunk Driving | Practice Areas | Winning Cases | Resources | Contact Us |Site Map
+Home | Attorney Profile | Drunk Driving | Practice Areas | Winning Cases | Blog | Contact Us | Site Map